Regularity structures for quasilinear singular SPDEs: Renormalization matters

-The following morphism property of $\frak{F}^a$ with respect to the $\star$ product is crucial and plays the role played by pre-Lie morphisms in the original approach of Bruned, Chandra, Chevyrev \& Hairer \cite{BCCH}.
-Its proof is a copy and paste of the proof of Proposition 2 in \cite{NoExtendedDecoration} based on identity \eqref{EqFundamentalRelation}.
+The following morphism property of $\frak{F}_v$ with respect to the $\star$ product plays in our argument the role that pre-Lie morphisms played in the original approach of Bruned, Chandra, Chevyrev \& Hairer \cite{BCCH}.
+The interest of the formula \eqref{EqMorphismFrakFTau} will appear below in Proposition \textit{\ref{PropMorphismPropertyRStar}}.